mixu/miniq/readme.md

 - `onDone` is a callback `function(err) { ... }`; it is called when the tasks it is associated with have run
 - `tasks` are callbacks `function(done) { ... }` which should call `done()` when they are complete.

-The return value is an object with a function `.exec(tasks, onDone)`.
-Calling this function appends the new set of tasks and queues the `onDone` function once all of those tasks have completed.
+The return value is an object with the following API:

+- `.exec(tasks, [onDone])`: appends the new set of tasks and queues the `onDone` function once all of those tasks have completed.
+- `isEmpty`: returns true if the queue is empty.
+- `isFull`: returns true if the queue is currently running the maximum number of tasks.

 ## Some notes on Node 0.10.x (supported since `0.1.x`)